Skip to main content

 What should I expect after my liver & spleen scan?

-It usually take 24-48 hours for your doctor to receive a report.
+It usually takes 24-48 hours for your doctor to receive a report.
 Drink plenty of fluids to help flush the radiotracer out of your body, what does not get flushed out of your body will decay out.
 There are no other restrictions.

 Liver/Spleen Scan Physicians & Providers